23gzepke/note-taker/README.md

 https://github.com/23gzepke/team-template-engine

 ## Installation
-This application can be accessed and used through on Heroku, following the link below.
+This application can be accessed and used through Heroku, following the link below.

 https://lit-chamber-82460.herokuapp.com/